Folk Album Of The Year Award

 2025

-The Folk Album Of The Year Award has been launched to celebrate the most artistically acclaimed folk, roots and acoustic albums in the UK and Republic of Ireland.
+The Folk Album Of The Year Award has been launched to celebrate the most artistically acclaimed folk, roots and acoustic albums in Britain and Ireland.

 The Award will spotlight eight shortlisted albums released in 2025, with the overall winner unveiled at an inaugural ceremony featuring live performances from nominated artists.
-The event will take place at Rochdale Town Hall on Tuesday 17 March 2026 in front of an audience of musicians and industry professionals and will be available to live stream.
+The event will take place at Rochdale Town Hall on Tuesday 17 March 2026 and will be available to live stream.

-The Folk Album of the Year Award aims to showcase the breadth and diversity of the genre's community across all four nations of the UK and the Republic of Ireland, celebrating originality, artistic quality and cultural impact — regardless of commercial profile.
+The Folk Album of the Year Award aims to showcase the breadth and diversity of the genre's community across Britain and Ireland, celebrating originality, artistic quality and cultural impact — regardless of commercial profile.

 Please read through the full list of our Terms and Conditions by clicking HERE.